Git-Jake-Hill/flashcard-app/README.md

 First run `npm run build` to create the build version of the front end.

 ## Deploy
-- Copy the build folder into the backend directroy.
+- Copy the build folder into the backend directory.
-- Run the dockerfile to build a docker image of the project.
+- Run the Docker file to build a docker image of the project.
-- Push the docker image to a dockerhub repository.
+- Push the Docker image to a Dockerhub repository.
-- Deploy an app on digital ocean linking to the container image on dockerhub.
+- Deploy an app on digital ocean linking to the container image on Dockerhub.